wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-respond-incidents-defender/includes/classification-incident-alerts.md

 In order to reduce the number of *false positives* in your incident queue, you may need to make changes in your environment.
 These could include:

 - Changing any applications or scripts used within your organization.
-- Setup and configure a custom indicator allow list.
+- Setup and configure a custom indicator allowlist.
 - The creation of suppression rules.
 - Define policies that prevent *false positives*.